OwasimulS/amazon-bestseller-analysis/README.md

 ## Conclusion

 Overall, neither popularity nor price strongly determines user ratings.
-Instead, ratings remain consistently high across most categories, suggesting that other factors—such as content quality or genre may play a more influential role in determining user satisfaction.
+Instead, ratings remain consistently high across most categories, suggesting that other factors, such as content quality or genre may play a more influential role in determining user satisfaction.
 This analysis shows beginner authors that while popularity and price are important, they are not a major determinant of a book's success.

 ## Tools Used